 Each year the camp has a different theme, allowing our many returning campers to have unique experiences year after year.
-Past camp themes have included: Limno-explorers (2012), Life cycles (2013), Decomposition (2014), Stream Pollution (2015), and Nature's Structures (2016), and Bugs, Bacteria and Beyond (2017), and "What's In Our Water?"
+Past camp themes have included: Decomposition (2014), Stream Pollution (2015), Nature's Structures (2016), and Bugs, Bacteria and Beyond (2017), and "What's In Our Water?"
 (2018).

-Through the generosity of community members and local foundations, we are proud to offer a limited number of scholarships to families who could not normally afford to send their children to camp.
+Through the generosity of community members and the Dyson Foundation, we are proud to offer a limited number of scholarships to families who could not normally afford to send their children to camp.
 Scholarship recipients attend camp for a nominal registration fee of $20.

 To be eligible for a scholarship students must qualify for free or reduced lunch, as outlined by federal income eligibility guidelines.
 While we encourage all eligible students to apply, this year we are especially interested in supporting students from English Language Learner families.
 We can provide most pre-camp materials in Spanish upon request.
 Scholarships are awarded on a first come, first served basis.
-Typically our scholarships are all awarded by the end of April.
+Typically all scholarships are awarded by the end of April, so please apply early.

 Please return the application form to Shelly Forster via email (email@example.com) or mail (2801 Sharon Turnpike, PO Box AB, Millbrook, NY 12545).

 For more information about scholarships, contact Shelly Forster at 845-677-7600 ext.
 303 or firstname.lastname@example.org